kyrel/vue-assignment/README.md

 Strictly speaking, with the lack of any component interaction or data duplication between components, the application could survive without an external state store, having all the state inside the App root component.
 However, introducing a (Pinia) store is a nice chance to somewhat separate state and logic from the presentation.

 While `vehicles`, `selectedVehicle` and `trackSelectedVehicle` are classic reactive properties, and `selectVehicle` seems like a common action, the other exported members are less typical to see in a store.
 For example, `addDataHistoryListener` allows calling code to subscribe to appearing of a new point of moving-average reduced data for the charts, and the `processDataPoint` action may emit such an event in addition to modifiying the reactive state.
+The store is implemented in the less-structured "setup" manner, which works better when the store's interface needs to have non-reactive data or we don't want to expose some of the functions and data members.

 The store itself does not listen to websocket messages, but it handles incoming parsed data, keep the global application state, contains logic to manage it and emits events relevant to charts.